-The bill passed the House Energy & Environment Committee, and was amended to clarify exemptions for municipally-owned utilities, and to extend the PUC's approval period from 180 to 240 days.
-It now awaits a hearing in the House Appropriations Committee.
+The bill passed the House Energy & Environment and the Appropriations Committees, and was amended to clarify exemptions for municipally-owned utilities, and to extend the PUC's approval period from 180 to 240 days.
+It now heads to the House floor.
 Position: Support Sponsor: Sen. Hansen & Coram, Rep. Valdez, A.